Andrehatlo/andrehatlo.github.io/_pages/about.md

 # Hi!
 I'm André Hatlo-Johansen!

-I've come to understand over the last years that people are quite different.
+I've come to learn over the last years that people are quite different.

 This is in respect to the inner essences and personal "powers" that one is born with and eventually with enough self-mastery can harness to its fullest potensial.
-This came to me after observing my life from a distance, that entailed my and others thought process, planning process to execution process.
+This came to me after observing my life from a distance, that entailed my own and others thought process, planning process to execution process.

-This is why i call my self a **creative engineer**, because I see my self as unique in that field of thought, planning and execution to be the most creative in the room while also having the mentality to think of solutions to issues for easier or more perfected solution grasping.
+This is why i call my self a **creative engineer**, because I see my self as highly creative in the field of thought, planning and execution.
+I can hold a room, which means anyone can say anything to me, i dont offend, judge and always give my honest feedback.
+While also having the mentality to think of solutions to issues for easier and or more perfected solution mastering.

 ## Creative Engineer

 A creative engineer is someone who is abstract and dynamic with creative ideas that flow like a fosset when faced with an issue.
-They see all threads available to create in the most effective manner possible, while floating close to earth so a project stays in its track.
+They see all threads available to create solutions in the most effective manner possible, while floating close to earth so a project stays in its track.

-I am a highly creative individual comparing myself to those i have worked close with in the last years, and i do all i can to harness this part of myself for the best of my abilities by painting, creating lighting installations and photographing/photoshopping weekly to stay in this part of myself.
+I am a creative individual comparing myself to those i have worked close with in the last years, and i do all i can to harness this part of myself for the best of my abilities by painting, creating lighting installations and photographing/photoshopping weekly to stay in this part of myself.

 This also reflects through in my development process as i adapt like a gecko to any type of syntax or issue i've met.